ohadbre/RepData_PeerAssessment1/PA1_template.md

 ```

-As we can see, in this example the impact of imputing missing data on the estimates of the total daily number of steps in quite neglectable.
+As we can see, in this example the impact of imputing missing data on the estimates of the total daily number of steps (mean and median) in quite neglectable.

 ## Are there differences in activity patterns between weekdays and weekends?